Black-backed thornbill: Feeding

 The black-backed thornbill forages for nectar at any height from the ground to the canopy.
 It has been recorded taking nectar from the flowers of Ericaceae, Lobeliaceae, Melastomataceae, and Rubiaceae, and more specifically flowers of genera Erythrina, Puya, and Salvia.
 It collects nectar while hovering and also by clinging to the flower.
 In addition it feeds on insects caught on the wing and gleaned from flowers.

 Breeding

 Nothing is known about the black-backed thornbill's breeding phenology.

 Vocalization

 The black-backed thornbill's calls include "a short dry rattle 'trrr'...a long descending rattle...'tsee-tttrrrrrrrr-tsee', [and] single 'tsee' notes."

 Status

-The IUCN has assessed the black-backed thornbill as Endangered.
-It has a very limited range; its population size is not known and is believed to be decreasing.
-Its habitat is under severe human pressure for conversion to agriculture and grazing.
+The IUCN moved the black-backed thornbill from Least Concern to Endangered in 2011, and in 2023 downlisted the species to Near Threatened.
+It has a small range; its population size is not known and is believed to be decreasing.
+Its habitat is under gradual human pressure for conversion to agriculture and grazing.
 A small part of its range is protected in a national park.